When you buy a home, you’re not just paying for that nice new flat or apartment.

 Next $640,000 | 3% | 3% |

 As you can see, the more expensive your property, the higher the overall BSD rate you’ll be forced to pay.
-So, buyers $17 million properties at Sentosa Cove, take note.
+So, buyers looking at multi-million dollar properties in Sentosa Cove—even after the recent price slash—take note.

 Additional Buyer’s Stamp Duty (ABSD) Singapore

-In addition to the BSD, there is also the Additional Buyer’s Stamp Duty (ABSD), which has increased since 16 December 2021.
+In addition to the BSD, there is also the Additional Buyer’s Stamp Duty (ABSD).

 You are liable to pay ABSD on residential property purchases if: